Beilong-Tang/sef-mk/scripts/extract_wavlm/README.md

 ## Extract Librispeech WavLM

 An example of extracting WavLM embeddings from Librispeech can be found at `extract_wavlm_librispeech.sh`.
 One can easily modify it to accomodate their own dataset.

+The `all.scp` in the output directory contains paths to the wavlm embeddings which we will actually use.